-As of January 1, 2018, the minimum hourly wage within Tacoma city limits will increase to \$12.00.
+As of January 1, 2020, the minimum hourly wage within Tacoma city limits will be equal to the state minimum wage of \$13.50 per hour.

-WSAC expects all affected SWS institutions and employers to continue to ensure the comparability of SWS wages and to therefore align minimum SWS pay rates with any new minimums as required by local ordinances for non-student employees.
+WSAC expects all affected SWS institutions and employers to continue to ensure the comparability of SWS wages, and therefore, to align minimum SWS pay rates with any new minimums as required by local ordinances for non-student employees.